drgvszi/Catan/README.md

 ]
 ```
-Mocha uses describe() as a method to say how or what the test is supposed to do or test.
+Mocha uses describe() as a method to say how or what the test is supposed to do.
 This is how a register functionality is tested using Mocha:
 ```
 describe('register unit test',function(){